 The Community Council has made this provision to enable the Council to fund the full running costs of the Little Acton Community Centre and ensure it remains open.
-Since 2016/17, the total expenditure reflects the reduced running costs as a Voluntary Group now manage and arrange for the Caretaking of the Centre.
+Historically since 2016/17, the total expenditure has reflected the reduced running costs due to a Group of volunteers managing and arranging the Caretaking of the Centre.
 The Council agreed in December 2016 to commit to fund the Voluntary Group's Project plan for the Little Acton Community Centre for three years.
 (Minute 102.3.ii December 2016 refers).

-A small Task and Finish Group has investigated, collated information, (Minute 87.2 December 2018 refers) and reported its findings back to the Community Council on a Condition Survey that was carried out, and requirements for the asset transfer of the Little Acton Community Centre from Wrexham County Borough Council to the small Voluntary Group currently running it or to the Community Council itself.
-There is an action plan for a public consultation exercise, preparation of a business plan and legal work to be undertaken.
-The Council agreed to proceed to enter into a 25 year Lease Agreement with Wrexham County Borough Council from 1 April 2020 to take over responsibility for the Little Acton Community Centre and authorised the Task & Finish Group to proceed as a matter of urgency to implement the action points agreed by the Community Council in October 2019 (Minute 129 January 2020 refers).
-The Public Consultation was not concluded as the Covid pandemic delayed progress.
-The small group was refreshed at the Annual Council meeting in May 2022.
+Subsequently a small Task and Finish Group has met on numerous occasions and investigated, collated information, and reported its findings back to the Community Council on Condition Surveys that have been carried out, the asset transfer of the Little Acton Community Centre from Wrexham County Borough Council to the Community Council itself.
+There was an action plan for a public consultation exercise, preparation of a business plan and legal work to be undertaken.
+The Council agreed to proceed to enter into a 25 year Lease Agreement with Wrexham County Borough Council from 1 April 2020 to take over responsibility for the Little Acton Community Centre and authorised the Task & Finish Group to proceed as a matter of urgency to implement this work.
+The original Public Consultation in February 2020 did not conclude as the Covid pandemic delayed progress.